openshift/origin/HACKING.md

 ## Building a Release

-To build an OpenShift release you run the `hack/build-release.sh` script on a system with Docker, which will create a build environment image and then execute a cross platform Go build within it.
+To build an OpenShift release you create the `make release` target on a system with Docker, which will create a build environment image and then execute a cross platform Go build within it.
 The build output will be copied to `_output/releases` as a set of tars containing each version.
 It will also